ConduitNetwork/docs/provisioning/virtual_images/virtual_images.rst

 2. Configure the following on the Image:

    Name
-     Name of the Virtual Image in |morpheus| .
+     Name of the Virtual Image in |conduit| .
 This can be changed from the name of the Image, but editing will not change the name of the actual Image.
    Operating System
      Specifies the Platform and OS of the image.
-All Windows images will need to have Operating System specified on the  Virtual Image, as |morpheus| will assign Linux as the Platform for all Images without Operating System specified.
+All Windows images will need to have Operating System specified on the  Virtual Image, as |conduit| will assign Linux as the Platform for all Images without Operating System specified.
    Minimum Memory
     The Minimum Memory setting will filter available Service Plans options during provisioning.
 Service Plans that do not meet the Minimum Memory value set on the Virtual Image will not be provided as Service Plan choices.
    Cloud Init Enabled?